MESD/SettingsBundle/README.md

 The SettingsBundle stores settings in a ORM supported database, using only two small tables.
 Settings can be defined as String, Integer, Float, Boolean, or Array.
 You can also define the max length, number digits, or decimals in each setting (depending on type).
-There is also support for assiging default values.
-The settings availbe in your application are defined using simple text yaml files.
+There is also support for assigning default values.
+The settings available in your application are defined using simple text yaml files.
 Like type settings can be grouped together.